orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

                                             -ip.undecidedlabel  7
                                             -io.out             regularized.tif

-Recommandations to properly use the majority voting based regularization
+Recommendations to properly use the majority voting based regularization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to properly use the *ClassificationMapRegularization*